matejsmycka/gophish_setup_client/README.md

 # Gophish Setup Client

 ## Introduction
-`gophish_setup_client` is a command-line tool designed for setting up Gophish without the need for a graphical user interface.
+`gophish_setup_client` is a command-line tool designed to set up Gophish without a graphical user interface.
 This tool facilitates automation and simplifies the Gophish configuration process.

+It will set `password_change_required=false` and API key to the one from the CLI argument.

 ## Prerequisites
 - Golang must be installed on your system to build the executable.